-So to celebrate and put rest to the idea that just because a show is directed towards kids it’s somehow less have some of my favourites.
+So to celebrate and put rest to the idea that just because a show is directed towards kids it’s somehow less have some of my favorites.

 Justice League/Justice League Unlimited (2001-2006)

 Honestly, I could put almost every DCAU show on this list because across the board they are phenomenal but Justice League/JLU will always hold a special place in my heart.
 Justice League is an episodic show starting at the foundation of the Justice League and all the heroes learning and growing as individuals and as a team and after the phenomenal finale realizing 7 heroes is not enough and expanding the roster significantly.
-Justice League Unlimited is almost an anthology show where if you so chose you could watch the eps with just your favourite heroes and not miss much of the story although obviously, you should watch the whole thing.
+Justice League Unlimited is almost an anthology show where if you so chose you could watch the eps with just your favorite heroes and not miss much of the story although obviously, you should watch the whole thing.

 Steven Universe (2013-2019)

 There are a few shows on this list that pulls the ol “lol I’m a fun kids show come get sucked in by our wacky adventures ok now that we’ve got you, let’s unleash the depth of story and emotion” and gosh darn the formula works Every Time.
 Steven Universe is a show about a boy living in an idyllic seaside down with 3 crystal gems as his guardians and they are trying to keep the earth safe from the homeworld gems.
 As the show goes on the tightness of the storytelling and the way the show explores themes of loss and love and duty and depression all add up to a timeless gem for all ages to enjoy.

 Tangled: The Series (2017-2020)